trojan-gfw/trojan/README.md

 ## Documentations

 An online documentation can be found [here](https://trojan-gfw.github.io/trojan/).
 Installation guide on various platforms can be found in the [wiki](https://github.com/trojan-gfw/trojan/wiki/Binary-&-Package-Distributions).
+If you want to use it with sspanel or something alike, see [llc's ssmgr for trojan](https://github.com/llc1123/ssmgr-trojan-client)

 ## Contributing